Two visitors killed in Mecca | Al Bawaba

-Police of the holy Saudi capital arrested a person of Algerian nationality after he stabbed two persons of the same nationality in a hotel, and led to their death, according to what was announced by official Saudi sources.
+Saudi police arrested a person of Algerian nationality after he stabbed two persons of the same nationality in a hotel, leading to their death, according to what was announced by official Saudi sources.

 #شرطة_العاصمة_المقدسة:— إمارة منطقة مكة المكرمة (@makkahregion) February 20, 2023